Sign Up TODAY for our FREE monthly Newsletter Sign me up >

 Applications may be made at any time.

-The Greggs Foundation (part of the Greggs Bakery) delivers four community grant programmes.
+The Greggs Foundation (part of the Greggs Bakery) delivers three community grant programmes.

-Their Major grants and Hardship fund are only open to organisations and individuals in the North East of England.
-The Breakfast Club and Regional Grants are open to applications from the whole of the UK.
+Their North East Core Funding grants and Hardship fund are only open to organisations and individuals in the North East of England.
+The Breakfast Club is open to applications from the whole of the UK.

 Details of the application process are available on their website.